Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/Quiz-Study-Guide.md

 - Implement Recursive Depth-first search on an unweighted graph or digraph.
 - Generate a spanning tree from DFS or BFS.
 - Write pseudocode for BFS, Iterative DFS or Recursive DFS
+- Model solutions to applications using BFS or DFS such as:
+  - How should I get home?
+(Shortest path with BFS)
+  - Is there a way to send data to all the computers on the network?
+(Connected graph with DFS))

 ## Quiz 3